 2.7.19 Cash and cash equivalents

-Cash and cash equivalents include cash in hand, cash at banks, deposits held at call with financial institutions and other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents include cash in hand, cash at banks, and deposits held at call with financial institutions.
 Bank overdrafts are shown within borrowings in current liabilities in the consolidated statement of financial position.

 2.7.20 Equity